mtth/layer2/README.md

 $ npm install dot11
 ```

-`dot11` depends on [libpcap](http://www.tcpdump.org/) (available by default on
+`dot11` depends on [libpcap](http://www.tcpdump.org/).
+Note that you might
-OS X).
-Note that you might also need to run live captures as root.
+also need to run live captures as root.

 ## Documentation